Richard Bernstein (journalist): Published works

-Personal life
+Personal life and death

-Bernstein lives in the Park Slope neighborhood of Brooklyn, New York City.
-His wife is Zhongmei Li, a Chinese classical dancer who worked with Jia Zhoungli and whom he met at a New York film screening.
-She attended the Beijing Dance Academy for 7 years (1978-1984) and founded the New York-based Zhongmei Dance Company in 1992.
+Bernstein lived in the Park Slope neighborhood of Brooklyn, New York City.
+His wife was Zhongmei Li, a Chinese classical dancer who worked with Jia Zhoungli and whom he met at a New York film screening.
+She attended the Beijing Dance Academy for 7 years (1978–1984) and founded the New York-based Zhongmei Dance Company in 1992.
+They had a son.

+Bernstein died from pancreatic cancer at a hospital in Manhattan, on March 31, 2025, at the age of 80.